Muhammad Ali Khan Wallajah

-Muhammad Ali Khan Wallajah (7 July 1717 – 13 October 1795), or Muhammed Ali, Wallajah, was the Nawab of the Carnatic from 1749 until his death in 1795.
+Muhammad Ali Khan Wallajah (7 July 1717 – 13 October 1795), or Muhammad Ali, Wallajah, was the Nawab of the Carnatic from 1749 until his death in 1795.
 He declared himself Nawab in 1749.
 This position was disputed between Wallajah and Chanda Sahib.
 In 1752, after several clashes, Chanda Sahib's forces and his French allies were expelled from Arcot, officially declaring Wallajah as Nawab on 26 August 1765.
 His reign was recognised by Mughal emperor Shah Alam II.

 Wallajah an ally of the British East India Company supporting them in the Carnatic Wars against Chanda Sahib.
 During his rule, the Carnatic region saw stronger ties with the British and growing influence of the British East India Company.
 This also limited French Influence in the region.

 Wallajah also constructed Chepauk Palace in 1768.
 This palace, commissioned by British financier Paul Benfield, incorporates Indo-Saracenic architecture and became the main residence of Wallajah.
 After the construction of this palace, Wallajah moved the capital from Arcot to Chepauk, which served as the capital of the Carnatic Sultanate until 1855.

 Early life

-Muhammad Ali Khan Wallajah was born on 7 July 1717 in Delhi.
 His father Anwaruddin Muhammed Khan, was the current Nawab of Carnatic of Qannauji Sheikh origin.
+Muhammad Ali Khan, however, claimed a prestigious Arab and Sayyid ancestry, but a modern study of the Walajah dynasty argues that the family was of indigenous origin and that Muhammad Ali Khan deliberately sought to elevate his nasab through a dynastic genealogy connecting his family to Quraysh, the second caliph Umar ibn al-Khattab, Central Asia, and the rulers of Kabul.
 His mother, Fakhr un-nisa Begum Sahiba, was the niece of Sayyid Ali Khan Safavi ul-Mosawi of Persia.
 She was also known by the title "Naib suba of Trichonopoly."

 Wallajah was the Nawab of Arcot in 1749, but was officially crowned in 1752, after the defeat of Chanda Sahib's forces in the Siege of Arcot.
 Wallajah often referred to himself as the Subedar of the Carnatic in his letters and correspondence with the then Mughal Emperor Shah Alam II.